 More Info About Me (for those who are fond of reading):

 I have a passion for wellness optimization.
 I love helping my clients reach their health goals.

 The bulk of my education in the massage field took place at the Western Institute of Neuromuscular Therapy (1,000 hrs) and through the Advanced Neuromuscular Therapist's program at the National Holistic Institute (450 hrs) where I graduated with honors and learned a lot about trigger points and orthopedic assessments.
-More recently, I've been studying Rolfing-type structural integration and myofascial release work, and other techniques that cross multiple disciplines involving (human) bodywork, yet still technically within the scope of massage therapy.
-We call this style of bodywork integrated manual therapy.
+More recently, I studied Rolfing-type structural integration and myofascial release work, and other techniques that cross multiple disciplines involving (human) bodywork, yet still within the scope of massage therapy.
 By matching the treatment technique to the pathology of the condition based on ongoing assessment, we facilitate a higher state of return to optimal function and wellness, and help to prevent potential future injuries.